canonical/k8s-snap/docs/src/snap/reference/architecture.md

 directing the `juju` controller to reach the model's eventually consistent state.
 For more detail on Juju's concepts, see the [Juju docs][].

-The administrator may choose any supported cloud-types (Openstack, MAAS, AWS, GCP, Azure...) on which to manage the machines making up the Kubernetes cluster.
+The administrator may choose any supported cloud-types (OpenStack, MAAS, AWS, GCP, Azure...) on which to manage the machines making up the Kubernetes cluster.
 Juju selects a single leader unit per application to act as a centralised figure with the model.
 The `k8s` leader oversees Kubernetes